crs4/hyperpeer-js/README.md

 <a name="Hyperpeer+event_disconnect"></a>

 ### "disconnect"
 Disconnect event.
-Emitted when disconnected from the remote peer.
+Emitted when disconnected from the remote peer and the WebRTC connection is closed.

 **Kind**: event emitted by [<code>Hyperpeer</code>](#Hyperpeer)
 <a name="Hyperpeer+event_stream"></a>